EndIsNear/MNknow-Algo-V2/README.md

 MNknow-Algo-V2
 ==============
-Solution of tasks from MNknowedge cours.
+Solutions of tasks from MNknowedge course.